 It is important to review rankings as they provide a clear and concise way to compare performances across different entities, helping identify areas of strength and weakness for targeted improvements.
 Pennsylvania's score of 1 represents the "healthiest" county in a given measure.
-According to County Health Rankings & Roadmaps, Figure 6 reveals that in 2023, Cameron County's health factors, morbidity, health behaviors, and clinical care shifted dramatically.
-It is also important to note that Cameron County's physical environment remained unchanged from 2020 to 2023.
+According to County Health Rankings & Roadmaps, Figure 6 reveals that in 2023, Blair County's health factors, morbidity, and clinical care shifted slightly.
+It is also important to note that Blair County's physical environment has a poor ranking of 52 in 2020 and increasing to 58 in 2023.

-Elk County's rankings got worse over the years, going from 15 to 30 in social and environmental factors and 3 to 12 in physical environment from 2020 to 2023.
+Centre County's rankings got worse from 2020 to 2023, going from 2 to 51 in social and environmental factors.
 The physical environment is where individuals live, learn, work, and play.
-People interact with their physical environment through the air they breathe, the water they drink, the homes in which they live, and the transportation they use.8
+People interact with their physical environment through the air they breathe, the water they drink, the homes in which they live, and the transportation they use.9

-Reviewing social and economic factors9 are crucial as they significantly influence health outcomes and disparities, affecting access to resources such as education, employment, and healthcare.
+Reviewing social and economic factors10 are crucial as they significantly influence health outcomes and disparities, affecting access to resources such as education, employment, and healthcare.
 Understanding these factors helps identify underlying issues and develop targeted interventions to improve community health.
-Social and economic factors significantly influence our health and longevity.10 These determinants underscore the profound impact of social and economic conditions on health outcomes, highlighting the importance of addressing these factors to improve overall well-being and achieve higher health rankings.
+Social and economic factors significantly influence our health and longevity.11 These determinants underscore the profound impact of social and economic conditions on health outcomes, highlighting the importance of addressing these factors to improve overall well-being and achieve higher health rankings.